AdamGSchubert/ICIRA/README.md

 Repository for NSS front end capstone- industry GDP data reporting tool.

- I.C.I.R.A or Industry Costs Intellegence Report Application
+ I.C.I.R.A or Industial Costs Index Report Application

  This application accesses the API provided by the United States Department of Commerce Bureau of Economic Analysis (BEA).